kavindukalinga/Spark-challenge-2023/README.md

 ## Tech Hawks

->We are a team of four friends who were undergraduates in Electronic and Telecommunication Engineering in University of Moratuwa.
-We came up with the team name **Tech Hawks** and tried to find sustainable solutions for current problems together.
+>We are a team of four friends who were undergraduates with innovative ideas in the department of Electronic and Telecommunication Engineering in University of Moratuwa.
+We came up with the team name **Tech Hawks** and tried to find sustainable solutions for the economic crisis and current problems together.
 We enetered the Spark Challenge 2022/23 hoping to compete doing our best and win the competition.

 ### Members